TechnitiumSoftware/DnsServer/APIDOCS.md

 - `dnsServerLocalEndPoints` (optional): Local end points are the network interface IP addresses and ports you want the DNS Server to listen for requests.
 - `webServiceLocalAddresses` (optional): Local addresses are the network interface IP addresses you want the web service to listen for requests.
 - `webServiceHttpPort` (optional): Specify the TCP port number for the web console and this API web service.
 Default value is `5380`.
-- `webServiceEnableTls` (optional): Set this to `true` to start the HTTPS service to acccess web service.
+- `webServiceEnableTls` (optional): Set this to `true` to start the HTTPS service to access web service.
 - `webServiceTlsPort` (optional): Specified the TCP port number for the web console for HTTPS access.
 - `webServiceUseSelfSignedTlsCertificate` (optional): Set `true` for the web service to use an automatically generated self signed certificate when TLS certificate path is not specified.
 - `webServiceTlsCertificatePath` (optional): Specify a PKCS #12 certificate (.pfx) file path on the server.
 The certificate must contain private key.
 This certificate is used by the web console for HTTPS access.
 - `webServiceTlsCertificatePassword` (optional): Enter the certificate (.pfx) password, if any.
-- `enableDnsOverHttp` (optional): Enable this option to accept DNS-over-HTTP requests for both wire and json response formats.
+- `enableDnsOverHttp` (optional): Enable this option to accept DNS-over-HTTP requests.
 It must be used with a TLS terminating reverse proxy like nginx and will work only on private networks.
 - `enableDnsOverTls` (optional): Enable this option to accept DNS-over-TLS requests.
-- `enableDnsOverHttps` (optional): Enable this option to accept DNS-over-HTTPS requests for both wire and json response formats.
+- `enableDnsOverHttps` (optional): Enable this option to accept DNS-over-HTTPS requests.
 - `dnsTlsCertificatePath` (optional): Specify a PKCS #12 certificate (.pfx) file path on the server.
 The certificate must contain private key.
 This certificate is used by the DNS-over-TLS and DNS-over-HTTPS optional protocols.
 - `dnsTlsCertificatePassword` (optional): Enter the certificate (.pfx) password, if any.
 - `tsigKeys` (optional): A pipe `|` separated multi row list of TSIG key name, shared secret, and algorithm.
 Set this parameter to `false` to remove all existing keys.
 Supported algorithms are [`hmac-md5.sig-alg.reg.int`, `hmac-sha1`, `hmac-sha256`, `hmac-sha256-128`, `hmac-sha384`, `hmac-sha384-192`, `hmac-sha512`, `hmac-sha512-256`].